 Final Thought: SGE isn’t replacing human decision-making – it’s augmenting it.
 Your job is to ensure that when the AI talks about your business, it has accurate, compelling, and comprehensive information to share.

-The future of local search isn’t about beating the AI – it’s about working with it to connect with customers in more meaningful ways.
+The future of local search isn’t about beating the AI.
+It’s about working with it to connect with customers in more meaningful ways.
 And frankly, that’s a future worth optimising for.